andepraveenofficial/css-tutorial/00-Material/css.md

 ## Handling Overflow

-content overflow can be handled using the CSS overflow property.
+- content overflow can be handled using the CSS overflow property.
-**overflow** : child element is not overflowed on parent element.
+- **overflow** : child element data overflowed on parent element.

 1. visible (default)=> CSS tries to avoid data loss.
 Hence, the `overflow:visible;` is the default value for it.
    - `overflow:visible;`